Mchy-DP/Mchy/docs/home.md

 # Mchy Documentation

-The Mchy documentation is split into 2 section, languages features (which are the core syntax of the language) and libraries (which provide predefined behavior such as `print` or `setblock`).
+The Mchy documentation is split into 2 section, languages features (which are the core syntax of the language) and libraries (which provide predefined behaviour such as `print` or `setblock`).

 ## Links
   - [Language features](/docs/lang.md)